 “My project at Belwin centered around the decaying of an old oak log via mushrooms,” Bierlein said.
 “The sculpture incorporates a Shou Sugi Ban treated wooden wall.
 That provides the log and fungus with shade, along with a seating element for people to sit within the space.”

-“Shou Sugi Ban is a Japanese method of treating wood using fire,” Bierlein continues.
-“The charring of wood makes it more weather resistant, but it also reflects the method of restoration and maintenance for the oak savannah.
-I think the use of Shou Sugi Ban will draw out the connection between the prairie burnings on the land and the structure itself.”
+“Shou Sugi Ban is a Japanese method of treating wood using fire,” Bierlein continued.
+“The charring of wood makes it more weather resistant.
+It also reflects the method of restoration and maintenance for the oak savanna.
+I think Shou Sugi Ban draws out the connection between the prairie burnings on the land and the structure itself.”

-“These works are constantly in a state of becoming, never completed upon the installation,” Bierlein says.
-“Calling upon the conceptual qualities of the Mono-Ha movement as well as the formal qualities of minimalism and landscape architecture, my work reduces forms to basic shapes and compositions to center the experience on the relationship between material, body, and place.
-Thank you to all Belwin staff for helping in the creation of this work!”
+“These works are constantly in a state of becoming, never completed upon the installation,” Bierlein said.
+“Calling upon the conceptual qualities of the Mono-Ha movement as well as the formal qualities of minimalism and landscape architecture, my work reduces forms to basic shapes and compositions to center the experience on the relationship between material, body, and place.”

 Thank you to everyone who applied for the 2021 Artist in Residency position at Belwin.
-And thank you to our selection panel which included past Belwin Artists in Residence as well as area artists and arts administrators such as Ta-coumsa Aiken, Kinji Akagawa, and Cindy Gehrig (also a Belwin Conservancy Board Member).
+Also, thanks to our selection panel composed of past Belwin Artists in Residence, area artists and arts administrators such as Ta-coumsa Aiken, Kinji Akagawa, and Cindy Gehrig (also a Belwin Conservancy Board Member).

-Follow Tom’s work and contact him: www.tombierlein.com and @tom_bierlein on Instagram.
+Follow Tom’s work and contact him: tombierlein.com and @tom_bierlein on Instagram.

 Events related to Tom’s residency are made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.